dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 Dominic Moore
 (image)	This guy seemed to be pretty important to this show.
 I’m guessing he’s the creator.
 He’s done more than Rimini Riddle, such as the Bashur Bacon dude.
 He also seemed to just totally get wiped off the face of the Earth two years ago.
 So that sucks.

+Karen Davitt
+(image) She works at this theatre company as a tutor, so that’s nice.

 Claudia Carroll
 (image) (Summarize)

-Karen Davitt
-(image) She works at this theatre company as a tutor, so that’s nice.

-David McKenna
-So this guy’s the director there’s gotta be some information on-(insert gif here)
+Her memoir says she was working on the show before working on another show called _'My Fair City'_.[1]
+Unfortunatley the rest of it doesn't say much about the show.
+However, the description of the YouTube video below claims she played one of the aeforementioned girls from the painting.

 Brendan O’ Connor
 He played Geoffrey.
 You know, this guy (cut to pic of Geoffrey).
-Going off [this clip](https://www.youtube.com/watch?v=FCrSTBRkqUY) at least.
+Going off [this clip](https://www.youtube.com/watch?v=FCrSTBRkqUY), courtesy of Johnny Feen, at least.
 Dude was a one hit wonder, a comedian, writer, and probably did some other stuff Wikipedia didn’t mention.

+David McKenna
+So this guy’s the director there’s gotta be some information on-(insert gif here)

 ### Where's It Now?
    Naturally, something as strange, mysterious, and frankly meme-worthy as this would spark the interest of internet losers. *ahem* That leaves us with the question, where is it? …

-   Were you not listening you knobhead, I just said it was lost.
+   Were you not reading you knobhead, I just said it was lost.
 Even the people who worked on it are lost.
 Not that that’s gonna stop us.
 The cool thing about internet losers is that when they’re fixated on something, it takes them a long-ass while to give up on it, no matter how much of a lost cause it is.
 Or was in the case of people who spent 10 years looking for a frickin’ Pinwheel sketch.
 Whatever the hell Pinwheel is.

    Am I optimistic about us uncovering all 65 episodes of this thing?
 Nah.
 But, I’d be lying if I said I didn’t think it’d be cool.
 And I’d be lying even harder if I said I wouldn’t love to see a reboot of this thing.
 Gravity Falls proves a show like this can work, Over the Garden Wall proves horror-dramas can work for kids.
 Frankly this more mature and complex era of children's television is just begging for a revival of this.
 Wink wink nudge nudge RT-aaand no one at RTE’s watching this.
 Well, on the off chance someone at RTE is and thinking about a reboot, maybe have it not look like